mozilla-services/tecken/docs/upload.rst

 Basics
 ======

-Tecken lets you upload symbols.
-It stores these symbols files allowing others to use the download API to access them for symbolicating stacks, profiling, debugging, etc.
+Tecken lets you upload symbol files.
+It stores these symbol files allowing others to use the download API to access them for symbolicating stacks, profiling, debugging, etc.

 When building software, you can run `dump_syms
 <https://github.com/mozilla/dump_syms/>`_ to extract debugging information and